gaokanxu/lumos/docs/src/implemented-proposals/tower-bft.md

 title: Tower BFT
 ---

-This design describes Solana's _Tower BFT_ algorithm.
+This design describes Lumos's _Tower BFT_ algorithm.
 It addresses the following problems:

 - Some forks may not end up accepted by the supermajority of the cluster, and voters need to recover from voting on such forks.
 - Many forks may be votable by different voters, and each voter may see a different set of votable forks.
 The selected forks should eventually converge for the cluster.